tmtxt/tmtxt.github.com/_posts/2013-04-04-simple-android-todo-app.md

 ---
 {% include JB/setup %}

-> This is one of my assignment in Android course at RMIT.
-I just want to share my
-> work even though this is just a very simple application because this is my first
-> Android application.
-The source code is opened for everyone who is interested
-> in.
-You have the right to freely use my code.
-However, I'm not responsible for
-> any problem about plagiarism that you can encounter if you use it for your
-> assignment.

 # Overview

 This is a simple Task Management Application (To-do list manager).
 It helps you